michaeltoohig/BeetsPluginStructuredComments/README.md

 ```

 The `deliminter` is the string that separates your actual comments field from the structured portion defined in the `template`.
 By default it is `:::`; however you can set it to whatever you want as long as it is an unique string that does not appear elsewhere in the comments field.
 For example a `delimiter` of `---` would not work since our `template` already defines `---` for songs with a missing `$context` field.

-After which you may run `beet structuredcomments -f` to force the plugin to modify the comments fields in your library.
-The plugin also automatically modifies the comment field whenever you `modify` your songs.

 The `-d` flag can be used to show you the changes structuredcomments will make before actually writing anything.